What Is Zone 2 Training and Why Should Runners Use It

 Zone 1 is easier still, generally reserved for warm-ups or active recovery days.
 Zone 3 is what many coaches call the tempo or threshold-adjacent zone, an effort that is comfortably hard and physiologically productive.
 Zone 4 sits at and around lactate threshold, the intensity where your body is working hard enough to accumulate lactate faster than it can clear it.
 Zone 5 is maximal or near-maximal work.
 Each zone has a place in a well-built training program, and none of them is inherently wasted effort.

-How to Find Your Zone 2
+How Do You Find Your Zone 2 Heart Rate?

 The most accurate way to identify zone 2 is a laboratory lactate test, which measures the specific heart rate at which your body starts relying more heavily on carbohydrate as fuel.
 That is not realistic for most people, but there are field methods that get you close enough.